 - You should have at least (3) copies of your production data, stored on at least (2) different forms of media, with at least (1) copy stored offsite.

 With this backup best practice methodology, you want to achieve data diversity.
 In other words, you do not want to have all your “eggs in one basket.”.
-If your production environment suffers a major disaster and your backups are stored in the same location, you can potentially be in the nightmare scenario of having lost both your production AND backup data.
+In the unfortunate event of a major disaster impacting your production environment, having your backups stored in the same location can lead to a nightmare scenario.
+It is possible to lose both your production AND backup data simultaneously.

 It is always recommended to separate the two environments and the data they house.
 When satisfying the “(1) copy stored offsite” requirement of the backup design best practice, the optimal solution involves storing at least one copy of your backup data in different geolocation or region.